-Place the Air Locker into the differential housing and install the bearing caps.
+Place the Air Locker into the differential housing, ensuring that the seal housing tube will line up with the hole in the bearing cap, and install the bearing caps.

 NOTE : Be sure to check that the bearing caps are on the correct sides of the third member and are correctly aligned.